rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 Except for the root node, any node in a rooted tree of nodes always has at least one ancestor.
-Because of that, and with regards to the ancestors of a top-level node, no additional requirements are added, if this case is limited to the exit event of the nearest ancestor (i.e. parent node).
+Because of that, and with regards to the ancestors of a top-level node, no additional requirements are added.
+That is, if this case is limited to the exit event of the first/nearest ancestor (i.e. parent node).

 Any attempt to use the exit event of any other ancestor will add an additional requirement.
 That is, because from the perspective of the definition of a sectioning node, other ancestors are not guaranteed to exist.
 Put differently, a sectioning node, unless defined otherwise, can be a direct descendant of the root (i.e. child) and, as such, does not have any ancestor other than its parent node (i.e. root).

 However, this case also requires, that a section always has at least one node.